glpi-project/doc-agent/source/plugins/proxy-server-plugin.rst

 * using an USB key

-Finally, inject inventories into GLPI with ``glpi-injector`` script:
+Finally, inject inventories into GLPI with :doc:`../man/glpi-injector` script:

 .. prompt:: bash